Bus transport in Queensland: Long-distance services

 The Department of Transport and Main Roads issues contracts for long-distance and intercity coach services throughout regional Queensland.
 When a public passenger service area is declared, only public services contracted by the Department may operate.
 These operations were formerly managed by qconnect, but are now under the administration of the Translink division; though they do not carry any Translink branding, unlike urban bus networks.
+Also, they are not included in the Translink Journey Planner, unlike in NSW and other states.

 Unlike other Australian public coach networks, such as NSW TrainLink and V/Line, Queensland's coach network has no central brand identity.
 Timetables are published by the service operator, and ticketing is managed by the service operator.
 There are also a number of public coach routes that are not managed by Translink.
 These include interstate public coach services operated by Transport for New South Wales, and scheduled railbuses connecting to Queensland Rail's regional train services.